Reference: macOS encryption management

 - RAM: 8 GB

 - Hard Drive: 80 GB

-Specify the information required to securely connect the database to the Tanium Module Server in the Overview > Settings > Endpoint Encryption tab in Enforce.
-For information, refer to Configure Endpoint Encryption settings.
+Specify the information required to securely connect the database to the Tanium Module Server in the Overview > Settings > Endpoint Encryption tab in the Enforce workbench.
+For more information, see Configure Endpoint Encryption settings.

-Refer to User role requirements for roles that can view the recovery keys for users on the Enforce > Endpoint Encryption page.
+See User role requirements for roles that can view the recovery keys for users on the Endpoint Encryption page in the Enforce workbench.
 This page lists all endpoints that are encrypted through an Enforce encryption management policy.
 Select an endpoint and click Show Recovery Key to view the Recovery Key ID and Recovery Key for that endpoint.